-By 8:00 a.m., she is ready to start her workday at a behavioral health non-profit clinic where she is the clinical psychologist manager.
-Nancy, one of your fellow psychologists, walks into Colleen’s office and sinks into the couch.
+By 8am, she is ready to start her workday at a behavioral health non-profit clinic where she is the clinical psychologist manager.
+Nancy, one of her fellow psychologists, walks into Colleen’s office and sinks into the couch.

 "I know," Nancy says.
 "I have an especially difficult patient coming in this morning.
 He keeps going off the antidepressant drugs his psychiatrist prescribes him as soon as he feels the slightest bit better.
 It's really depressing."

 Many people see a psychologist and psychiatrist at once.
 Because psychologists can't prescribe antidepressants, they may be referred to a psychiatrist to obtain proper medication while continuing to go into therapy.

 "That's pretty normal.
 I mean, one in ten people take antidepressants.
 Not everyone experiences any benefits.
 What is he depressed about?"

 "Global warming.
 He wants to be able to cook a burrito by laying it on the sidewalk once in his lifetime.
 He's upset with people's efforts to save the ozone.
 You may see him in the hallway sometimes.
 He's the one wearing the "Ozone Shmozone" t-shirt."